martindzejky/metal-pacman/README.md

-# Hexid
+# Cross Them Lights

 This is a school project for Graphics and Parallel programming.
-Generate a cool voxel terrain and allow the player to enjoy it.
+It's a small game about controlling the semaphores on crossroads and trying to get as much traffic through as possible.